 The entire CACI program consists of an effort to decentralize the decision-making process for FAA medical certification.
 Consequently, before it existed, Aviation Medical Examiners (AME) were not allowed to issue medical certificates to pilots with new disqualifying medical conditions.
 Furthermore, that rule applied equally to conditions like coronary heart disease and heart attacks as it did to common conditions like high blood pressure.

-After AMEs deferred the application, pilots were required to provide supporting documentation to the FAA, and doctors at the AeroMedical Certification Division (AMCD) in Oklahoma City decided whether to issue certificates.
+After AMEs deferred the application, pilots had to provide supporting documentation to the FAA, and doctors at the AeroMedical Certification Division (AMCD) in Oklahoma City decided whether to issue certificates.

-The CACI program almost completely removed an entire layer of bureaucracy for pilots with certain conditions.
-The FAA had granted AMEs a level of autonomy they never had before—the ability to issue medical certificates to pilots with disqualifying conditions without asking permission from Oklahoma City.
+The CACI program almost wholly removed a layer of bureaucracy for pilots with certain conditions.
+The FAA granted AMEs a level of autonomy they had never had before—the ability to issue medical certificates to pilots with disqualifying conditions without asking permission from Oklahoma City.

 It was a massive win for medical certification efficiency!